borisbarath/go-reminders-cli/README.md

 go-reminders-cli is a simple Apple Reminders interface written in Go.
 This is stil very much a WIP

+There are definitely other ways of creating a Apple Reminders CLI, namely using Swift or [JXA](https://developer.apple.com/library/archive/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/Introduction.html#//apple_r) (javascript for automation).
+I decided to use Go with the intent to learn a new language.
+The command skeletons are written in applescript they are run from golang using the [mack library](https://github.com/andybrewer/mack).

 ## Usage

 Add a new reminder: `add [<flags>] <text>`